 Make sure that your renters can afford the rent

 Given that rents are rising faster than renter income, and that renters seem to appear more cost burdened, landlords should do their due diligence to ensure that prospective tenants can afford the monthly rent payment.

 As a busy property owner faced with an increasing number of applicants in a high-demand rental market, you need to make more informed decisions about who your next tenant will be.
 And you also want to be able to move through the acceptance process faster.

 TransUnion SmartMove’s newest feature, called Income Insights, enables landlords to identify which applicants should provide additional proof of income.
 Income Insights uses a statistical model to analyze an applicant’s spending and payment behavior from their tenant credit report to estimate income and help the landlord decide whether to ask for additional proof of income from the applicant.
 In other words, it analyzes financial transactions such as credit card expenditures and payments, among with other factors, to determine an applicant’s ability to meet financial obligations.
-This helps save you time and effort by avoiding manual income checks.

 There are ways to mitigate your risk of not being paid, such as implementing a thorough tenant screening process, being straightforward about consequences for late rent, and making it easy to pay rent by accepting online rent payment.